nguyenvinh2/CodeChallenges/README.md

 # Prework-CodeChallenges

-Program.cs contains four Code Challenges:
+Program.cs contains solutions for four Code Challenges:

 Problem 1: Array Max Result

 Problem Statement
 Given an array select a number that exists, and output the computated "score".
 The method you create should take in both an array of integers and the integer the user selected.